How to Get a Lead in a Minor Film, Role in a Major Film?

-Actors, of course, perform in front of the cameras rather than behind the scenes.
-It's important to know about the jobs that actors do even if you plan on working behind the camera or if you want to work in front of the camera -- especially as some very famous ones have become writers, producers, and directors (and combinations thereof).
+Actors, of course, perform in front of the cameras rather than work behind the scenes.
+It's essential to know about the jobs that actors do even if you plan on working behind the camera or if you want to work in front of the camera -- especially as some very famous ones have become writers, producers, and directors (and combinations thereof).

-It is a commonplace for actors to take on multiple roles in film production - both behind and in front of the camera.
-Prime examples of these "Renaissance People" include stars such as Paul Newman, Tom Cruise, Robert Redford, John Travolta, Woody Allen, Angelica Huston, Tim Robbins, Goldie Hawn, Diane Keaton, and Mel Gibson.
-I am sure you can think of some “Renaissance People” too.
+It is conventional for actors to take on multiple roles in film production behind and in front of the camera.
+Prime examples of these "Renaissance People" include stars such as the late Paul Newman, Tom Cruise, Robert Redford, John Travolta, Woody Allen, Angelica Huston, Tim Robbins, Goldie Hawn, Diane Keaton, and Mel Gibson.
+I am sure you can think of some "Renaissance People" too.

 Actors entertain and communicate with the audience through their interpretation of dramatic roles.
-They learn lines, learn how to be in the light, learn how to act in front of the camera and learn how to take direction.
+They learn how develope characters, memorize lines, how to be in the light, learn how to act in front of the camera, and learn how to take direction.

 Only a small number of actors achieve a tremendous amount of recognition in motion pictures.
 On the majority, most actors live very comfortable playing roles on television, film, or stage and are recognized here and there on occasions.
 Screen Actors Guild is a strong union that takes good care of its members, so even small parts or supporting roles keep an actor well-fed with health care and other benefits.